Learn the technique that got me speaking fluent Japanese in less than 1 year : Download Video

 Sakana no koto ga suki = I like you fish….

-And no, is another “maker word” which indicates possession, and links two nouns together.
+And "no", is another “marker word” which indicates possession, and links two nouns together.
 As in the Yuna’S idea, or again the idea OF Yuna.

 (anime clips)